 The voices of Femme City Choir

 Words by Adèle Barclay Photos by RDM Photography and Art 2015 is year of the femme.
 The hashtag #yearofthefemme has recently popped up on social media feeds, especially the Instagram accounts of Vancouver queers.
 As the snapshots accrue, the murmurings have been getting louder—all in the service of validating and hailing queer femme identities.
 To […]

 Carol Sawyer at Republic Gallery

-Words by Carla K. Stewart + Photos by Jon Vincent Those present at Republic Gallery for the opening of Carol Sawyer’s Shadow Puppet pressed up close to one another while chatting, maintaining a respectful yet unbidden distance between themselves and the two-channel video installation projected at the far end of the gallery.
-To get to […]
+Words by C. Stewart + Photos by Jon Vincent Those present at Republic Gallery for the opening of Carol Sawyer’s Shadow Puppet pressed up close to one another while chatting, maintaining a respectful yet unbidden distance between themselves and the two-channel video installation projected at the far end of the gallery.
+To get to a […]

 Vancouver’s racialized labour history inspires a sculptural response at Chinatown’s Access Gallery.

 There is no shortage of artists who concentrate on site-specific work these days; and there is no shortage of galleries looking to display work that bears the strong formative and associative imprints of having arisen in a particular time and space.
 But most often, the relocation of the work into the gallery setting cannot help […]